Soil health challenges

 OFVI objective and outcomes

-The African Biodigester Component (ABC) is funded by the Netherlands and the Danish development cooperation.
-Its projects in Burkina Faso, Kenya, Mali, Niger and Uganda strengthen the biodigester value chain, valorising biogas for cooking, and this project: Organic Fertiliser Valorisation Implementer (OVFI), valorising bio-slurry.
+The African Biodigester Component (ABC) was funded by the Netherlands and the Danish development cooperation.
+Its projects in Burkina Faso, Kenya, Mali, Niger and Uganda have strengthened the biodigester value chain, valorising biogas for cooking, and this project: Organic Fertiliser Valorisation Implementer (OVFI), valorising bio-slurry.

 OFVI consortium

-The OFVI consortium consists of Biomass Research (lead), DIBcoop and SNV, all based in the Netherlands, in close cooperation with selected National Partners (NPs) in the five countries.
-OFVI collaborates with other projects in the ABC programme.
+The OFVI consortium consisted of Biomass Research (lead), DIBcoop and SNV, all based in the Netherlands, in close cooperation with selected National Partners (NPs) in the five countries.
+OFVI also collaborated with other projects in the ABC programme.

 Vision on market development

-In OFVI’s implementation, National Partners in Burkina Faso, Mali, Niger, Kenya and Uganda play a key role.
+In OFVI’s implementation, National Partners in Burkina Faso, Mali, Niger, Kenya and Uganda played a key role.